HSA vs PPO, Compare Total Annual Costs

 In heavier-usage years, the comparison depends on how quickly you reach the deductible and out-of-pocket maximum.
 A PPO may reduce early out-of-pocket costs if it has a lower deductible or copaysA fixed dollar amount you pay for certain services (like office visits or prescriptions).
 Copay plans often have higher premiums but lower costs for routine care.
 Copays usually do not count toward your deductible, but they typically count toward your out-of-pocket maximum..

-At the same time, there are situations where a high-deductible plan can still be less expensive overall — for example, if the premium difference is large or your employer contributes meaningfully to the HSA.
+At the same time, there are situations where a high-deductible plan can still be less expensive overall, for example if the premium difference is large or your employer contributes meaningfully to the HSA.

 There is no universal answer.
 General rules of thumb can be misleading without running your actual numbers.